 - Stairways with loose railings or uneven floors

 - Broken flooring

 - Inadequate security such as doors that aren’t locked and the lack of video cameras

 - Spinal cord damage

 - Torn ligaments

 Victims who are attacked may suffer disfiguring cuts and bruises.
 In the worst cases, someone falls down an elevator shaft or dies due to property negligence.
 Hence, this is why it is so critical that property owners know, understand, and focus on the duty of a Florida property owner.

 Who is liable for your injuries?

-The duty of a florida property owner applies to for-profit companies and nonprofits.
+The duty of a Florida property owner applies to for-profit companies and nonprofits.
 Homeowners may be liable.
-The federal, state, or local governments may also be liable.
+The federal, state or local governments may also be liable.
 Governments should protect riders of public transportation.
-In addition, they should also protect people who visit courthouses and other public places.
+Also, they should protect people who visit courthouses and other public places.